TCM-Eval: An Expert-Level Dynamic and Extensible Benchmark for Traditional Chinese Medicine

 \subsection{Case Study}

-This section presents a qualitative, side-by-side comparison of DeepSeek-R1 and ZMT (Figure~\ref{fig:RQ3}), highlighting key differences in their approach to and understanding of TCM.
+This section presents a qualitative, side-by-side comparison of DeepSeek-R1 and ZMT-M1 (Figure~\ref{fig:RQ3}), highlighting key differences in their approach to and understanding of TCM.
 The question shown in the figure combines textbook knowledge with clinical diagnostic experience.
-It is evident that ZMT has a broader knowledge base within the scope of TCM compared to DeepSeek-R1.
-ZMT demonstrates a better grasp of textbook knowledge and integrates real clinical experience.
-Additionally, ZMT provides more concise and accurate answers, reflecting its greater expertise in the field of TCM.
+It is evident that ZMT-M1 has a broader knowledge base within the scope of TCM compared to DeepSeek-R1.
+ZMT-M1 demonstrates a better grasp of textbook knowledge and integrates real clinical experience.
+Additionally, ZMT-M1 provides more concise and accurate answers, reflecting its greater expertise in the field of TCM.